CDC extends social distancing guidelines to include pets

 While several animals have tested positive for the disease, the organization reaffirms there is "no evidence that animals play a significant role in spreading the virus that causes COVID-19."

-A tiger at a zoo in the Brox, New York was the first animal to test positive for COVID-19 in the United States.
+A tiger at a zoo in the Bronx was the first animal to test positive for COVID-19 in the United States.

 For answers to frequently asked question regarding the coronavirus and the pets, click here.